-Still, it must ever be remembered that whatever knowledge a natural man may acquire by the exercise of his rational faculties on the Word of God, that knowledge is neither spiritual nor saving, unless he is enlightened by the Spirit.
-If I were asked to state what the specific difference is between the natural and the spiritual knowledge of divine truth, or how they may best be distinguished from each other, I would feel the difficulty usually attendant on discriminating between two states of mind which have some common resemblance, and whose difference consists in a quality of which the natural man knows nothing, because he has no experience of it.
-Just as it is difficult to convey an idea of colour to the blind, or of music to the deaf, so it is difficult to describe to a natural man the peculiar perceptions of one whose eyes have been opened by the Spirit.
-And the difficulty is not diminished but increased by the fact that the natural man has a kind of knowledge in common with the true believer, and which is too apt to be mistaken for that which the Gospel requires.

-Perhaps the nearest approach that we can make to an explanation, may be by asking you to conceive of a man who sees, but has no sense of beauty, or of a man who hears, but has no sense of harmony.
-Just such is the case of a natural man, who sees the truth without perceiving its spiritual excellence, and on whose ear the sound of the Gospel falls without awakening music in his soul.
-Saving knowledge is not a knowledge of the dead letter or outward form of the Gospel, but a knowledge of the truth in "the light, and lustre, and glory of it;" a "gustful knowledge" 18 which has in it a relish of the truth as being excellent: "O taste and see that the Lord is good."
-It is "the light of the knowledge of the glory of God in the face of Jesus Christ."
-Just conceive of the different views of Christ which were entertained by those with whom he mingled in Judea, and this will help you understand the difference; or at least it will help you see that there is a difference between the one kind of knowledge and the other.
-All the Jews who saw Christ had some views concerning him.
-But to the carnal eye, "he had no form or attractiveness; and when they saw him, there was no beauty that they should desire him."
-While to the spiritual eye, he was "fairer than ten thousand, and altogether lovely."
-For the apostle says, "He dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth."
-And just as it was then, so is it now - Christ, the sum and substance of the Gospel, came as the light, "and the darkness did not comprehend it" - "he was in the world, and the world was made by him, and the world did not know him" - so the Gospel, which is Christ revealed, may be read and heard - yet "seeing, we may not perceive; and hearing, we may not understand," until the Spirit "takes of the things of Christ and shows them to us" by "shining into our hearts."
+Still, it must ever be remembered, that whatever knowledge a natural man may acquire by the exercise, of his rational faculties on the Word of God, that knowledge is neither spiritual nor saving, unless he be enlightened by the Spirit.
+Were I asked to state what is the specific difference betwixt the natural and the spiritual knowledge of divine truth, or how they may best be distinguished from each other, I should feel the difficulty that is usually attendant on a discrimination betwixt two states of mind, which have some common resemblance, and whose difference consists in a quality of which the natural man knows nothing, because he has no experience of it.
+As it is difficult to convey an idea of colour to the blind, or of music to the deaf, so it is difficult to describe to a natural man the peculiar perceptions of one whose eyes have been opened by the Spirit.
+And the difficulty is not diminished but increased by the fact, that he has a kind of knowledge which is common to him with the true believer, and which is too apt to be mistaken for that which the Gospel requires.
+Perhaps the nearest approach that we can make to an explanation may be by asking you to conceive of a man who sees, but has no sense of beauty, or of a man who hears, but has no sense of harmony; just such is the case of a natural man, who sees the truth without perceiving its spiritual excellence, and on whose ear the sound of the Gospel falls without awakening music in his soul.
+Saving knowledge is not a knowledge of the dead letter or outward form of the Gospel, but a knowledge of the truth in 'the light, and lustre, and glory of it;' 'gustful knowledge,' o which has in it a relish of the truth as excellent: 'O taste and see that the Lord is good.'
+It is 'the light of the knowledge of the glory of God in the face of Jesus Christ.'
+Just conceive of the different views of Christ, which were entertained by those with whom he mingled in Judea, and this will help you to understand the difference, or at least to see that there is one, betwixt the one kind of knowledge and the other.
+All the Jews who saw Christ had some views concerning him: but to the carnal eve 'he had no form nor comeliness; and when they saw him, there was no beauty that they should desire him;' while to the spiritual eye, he was 'fairer than ten thousand, and altogether lovely;' for, says the apostle, 'He dwelt amongst us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth.'
+And just as it was then, so is it now: as Christ, the sum and substance of the Gospel, came as the light, 'and the darkness comprehended it not;' as 'he was in the world, and the world was made by him, and the world knew him not;' so the Gospel, which is Christ revealed, may be read and heard.
+Yet 'seeing we may not perceive, and hearing we may not understand,' until the Spirit 'take of the things of Christ and show them unto us,' by 'shining into our hearts.'